abazad/gmmib.py/README.md

-# GMMIB
+# GMMIB (Give Me My internet Back)
-This script re-enables services disabled after activating monitor mode on an interface.
+This script is used to re-enable internet access after using airmon-ng

+That's really it.